cateye0/motion/README.md

 -
 Manage your photos with Piwigo, a full featured open source photo gallery application for the web.
 Star us on Github!
 More than 200 plugins and themes available.
 Join us and contribute! https://github.com/Piwigo/Piwigo
 -
+Videojs port for piwigo.
+Play your videos on your web gallery! https://github.com/xbgmsharp/piwigo-videojs
+-

 Environment: